Porodaedalea pini: Management

-Importance
+Ecological importance

 Red ring rot is one of the most common and destructive heart rot pathogens in the Western United States.
 In Engelmann spruce it is the most common type of fungal decay and causes the largest decay columns of all the fungal heart rots, rendering the tree useless for harvesting.
 It is a particularly important disease in lodgepole pine and subalpine fir as well.
-Studies have shown that 64% of all defects in these three species were caused by Phellinus pini.
-It has been estimated that over three-fourths of the total 17% of decayed, overmature Douglas-fir is the Pacific Northwest were in decline due to red ring rot.
+Studies have shown that 64% of all defects in these three species were caused by Porodaedalea pini.
+It has been estimated that over three-fourths of the total 17% of decayed, overmature Douglas-fir in the Pacific Northwest were in decline due to red ring rot.
 Apart from the economic impacts of this disease, red ring rot decay may lead to mechanical failure of live trees, which may cause a potential hazard in recreational or public areas.

-It is also important to note the potentially positive ramifications of this fungus.
-P. pini and other trunk rot fungi serve an important role in forest ecosystems as disturbance agents, and play a key role in accelerating stand development.
+The fungus also has potentially positive ramifications.
+It and other trunk rot fungi serve an important role in forest ecosystems as disturbance agents, and play a key role in accelerating stand development.
 P. pini and other forest pathogens have been shown to be instrumental in facilitating Douglas-fir growth in the western US by creating gaps in a closed canopy of white fir (Abies concolor) and douglas fir.
 Additionally, decayed trees, rotting from the inside-out, serve as important habitat to cavity-nesting birds and mammals.
 In the southeastern United States, this fungus is important for the nesting of the red-cockaded woodpecker.